ytx-readings/habit-books/reading-notes/The Now Habit by Neil Fiore.md

 * Once you have completed some quality work, your feeling of self-control increases, and your capacity to enjoy _quality, guilt-free play_ grows.
 The seeds of earlier work also flourish subconsciously into new ideas and breakthroughs.
 You then become better rested, inspired, and ready for _greater quality work_.
 * As you include guilt-free play among your tools for overcoming procrastination, you will find that insights come to you throughout your day.
 * ✅ Emphasizing the importance of play does not deny the need of work and perseverance.
 It recognizes the importance of work, but it also recognizes play as a _commitment to a mission_ that focuses your energies and brings about inner harmony, a commitment that comes from a pull _toward_ a goal, and an excitement about the process of getting there.

+## Chapter 5: Overcoming Blocks to Action

+### Overcoming blocks to action

+* Suffering from harsh criticism from yourself, parents, teachers, and friends for doing less-than-perfect work or for not knowing how to solve problems that are easy in others' eyes, you may have develop the tendency to avoid certain types of work.
+* Procrastination, by enabling you to avoid what you fear, is a phobic response to work associated with worry, struggle, failure, and anxiety.
+If procrastination is your sole self-defense, it will be difficult for you to unlearn it.
+* You need three major tools to cope with procrastination and fear: **three-dimensional thinking**, **the work of worrying**, and **persistent starting**.

+### Three major blocks

+* ✅ The three Now Habit tools:
+    1. **Three-dimensional thinking and the reverse calendar**, to combat the terror of being overwhelmed
+        * It is natural to have some anxiety when you face the work needed to complete a project.
+This normal level of anxiety will not become overwhelming unless you:
+            1. Insist on knowing the one _right_ place to start.
+            2. Have not permitted yourself time along the course of your project for learning, building confidence with each step, and asking for help.
+            3. Are critical of the fact that you're _only_ starting, and you tell yourself, "I should be finished."
+        * Use the **reverse calendar** to see what you can tackle, where you can delegate, and when you'll have a chance to catch your breath.
+You should use it _immediately_ if you feel overwhelmed.
+            * The reverse calendar starts from the **ultimate deadline**, moves back step-by-step, and ends at the present where you can focus your energy on starting.
+    2. **The work of worrying**, to tackle the fear of failure and the fear of being imperfect
+        * Ask yourself the six questions as a part of work worrying:
+            1. **What is the worst that could happen?** → Acknowledge the most dreaded scenario.
+            2. **What would I do if the worst really happened?** → Consider where you can get help and what to do.
+Build confidence that there is nothing so terrible to stop yourself.
+            3. **How would I lessen the pain and get on with as much happiness as possible if the worst did occur?** → Forgiving yourself for being human, vulnerable, and imperfect.
+Remember your strengths so that you can use them to tackle challenges.
+            4. **What alternatives would I have?** → Consider alternatives of your life.
+Remember that you have many ways to be happy and successful.
+            5. **What can I do now to lessen the probability of this dreaded event occurring?** → Tackle the problem in the ways that increase your chance of success by reducing the probabilities of the worst things to happen.
+            6. **Is there anything I can do now to increase my chance of achieving my goal?** → Establish a sense of safety that even in the worst situation you have alternatives.
+You are prepared to do the best without worrying about failure.
+        * By using the work of worrying, creating safety, and using the language of the producer, you are establishing the skills for maintaining genuine self-confidence.
+You know whether you are calm or anxious, whether you succeed or fail, and you will do your best and be prepared to carry on and try again if necessary.
+You know that you are _prepared for the worst_ and you can _focus on the work_ that will lead to the _best_.
+    3. **Persistent starting**, to tackle fear of not finishing
+        * Prepare challenges to negative statements and attitudes:
+            1. **"I need to do more preparation before I can start."** → Make real contributions towards completing your work.
+Gain feedback so that you will be ascertain on what you have completed.
+Take _one more step forward_.
+            2. **"At this rate I'll never finish."** → Create a positive expectation and then you will have your large jumps in your learning and ability.
+            3. **"I should have started earlier."** → Break the project into sections, along with breaks and planned vacations in-between.
+Keep your commitment to guilt-free play.
+Reward yourself every step of progress.
+            4. **"There's only more work after this."** → Avoid feelings of "have to" and fear for future work that have not yet took place.
+Keep in mind that you are in control of when you face the next step of work, and that you will be stronger after you complete the current step.
+            5. **"It's not working."** → Do not regard difficulties and failures as the sign to give up, but a signal for you to be creative and to tackle around the problem.
+Focus on the _desired results_ and make your path of work work towards the goal.
+            6. **"I only need a little more time."** → Learn to tolerate the anxiety and risks of finishing, even though you know your work isn't perfect.
+Learn to cope with criticism by taking your ego off the line.
+Use the three tools to prepare yourself to deal with anticipated criticism and necessary corrections.
+        * **Keep on starting.** Use these strategies to conquer your fear of being overwhelmed, fear of failure, and fear of finishing.